Skip to content

 9. Ask students to recall that they calculated MAD values in the How Far Apart? handout (LMR_2.6) during Lesson 4 of this unit.

-10. Show and discuss the formula for calculating the standard deviation of a data set:
+10. Show and discuss the formula for calculating the standard deviation of a dataset:

 Note to teacher: There are different formulas for the standard deviation.
 We are presenting the simpler one, which divides by n.
 In AP Statistics (or college introductory statistics), students will learn that if they are using a sample of data to estimate the standard deviation for the population, then dividing by n−1 is a better estimator than dividing by n.
 But this technically requires a lot of scaffolding and leads to little understanding, and so we will stick with the simpler version.
 (In some books, this is called the “population value of the standard deviation” and the n−1 version is called the “sample estimate of the standard deviation.”)